 The story isn’t over in New Hampshire.
 It takes continuous management to replicate natural processes like fire to maintain the open prairies.
 That’s true for Wisconsin, Michigan, Ohio, and Indiana, which also host Karner blue butterflies.
 The lesson?
 Recovery takes commitment.

 Will you commit to acting on behalf of the Karner blue butterfly and all species in need?
-The Recovering America’s Wildlife Act is gaining steam with more than 100 cosponsors and both parties strongly represented.
-With your help we can double that number.
+The Recovering America’s Wildlife Act is gaining steam with more than 140 cosponsors and both parties strongly represented.
+With your help, we can reach our goal of 200 cosponsors.
 ACT NOW.

 With your help, future generations will know the Karner blue butterfly and the other four species for hope:

-Still critically endangered, the 488 condors living today descended from 27 birds brought into captivity in 1987.
-Today, 312 fly in the wild in California, Arizona and Utah, and Baja, Mexico.
-Their survival depends on state wildlife agencies and partners intervening on their behalf.
+Still critically endangered, the 500 condors living today descended from 14 of the 27 birds brought into captivity in 1987.
+Today, about 330 fly in the wild in California, Arizona, Utah, and Baja, Mexico.
+Their survival depends on state and tribal wildlife agencies, the USFWS as well as other partners intervening on their behalf.

 Lead poisoning in the carcasses they eat remains a major threat.

 Partnerships are key for states to succeed.
-The San Antonio Zoo raises and works with Texas Parks and Wildlife to reintroduce the iconic state reptile of Texas to its former homes—working with landowners to provide pesticide-free homes with native harvester ants, a favorite food for the lizards that are listed as threatened in Texas.
+The San Antonio Zoo raises and works with Texas Parks and Wildlife to reintroduce the iconic state reptile of Texas to its former homes — working with landowners to provide pesticide-free habitats with native harvester ants, a favorite food for the lizards that are listed as threatened in Texas.

 This wily forest mammal vanished from Washington by the mid-1900s after over-trapping and habitat loss.
-After a successful reintroduction of fishers to the Olympic Peninsula in 2010, Washington Department of Wildlife and partners are returning fishers to the Cascade mountains.
+After a successful reintroduction of fishers to the Olympic Peninsula in 2008, the Washington Department of Wildlife and partners have successfully relocated 260 fishers to the Cascade mountains.

-This spectacular fish once swam Michigan’s rivers until the 1930s, but were wiped out by habitat destruction, unregulated harvest and competition from non-native fish.
-Today, the Michigan Department of Natural Resources and 49 other partners are applying sophisticated techniques for a planned reintroduction.
+This spectacular fish once swam Michigan’s rivers until the 1930s but were wiped out by habitat destruction, unregulated fishing, and competition from non-native fish.
+Today, the Michigan Department of Natural Resources and over 50 partners are applying sophisticated techniques for a planned reintroduction.
 With support, this iridescent beauty will once more grace the riverways.